-They stand on one leg when they are roosting, and tuck one leg up into their body to keep it warm.
+Cranes stand on one leg when they are roosting, or resting, and tuck one leg up into their body to keep it warm.
 Birds, like mammals, are warm blooded.
 Because cranes have higher temperatures and smaller bodies than humans, they lose body heat more readily.

 Q: What is a precocial bird?

-Precocial chicks, like cranes and other ground-nesting birds, are those which hatch with down feathers, open eyes, and the ability to leave the nest within hours of hatching.
-Songbirds are altricialthey hatch naked and blind, and are dependent on their parents for food.
+Precocial chicks, like cranes and other ground-nesting birds, are those which hatch with down feathers, open eyes and the ability to leave the nest within hours of hatching.
+Songbirds are altricial, meaning they hatch naked and blind, and are dependent on their parents for food.

 Q: What is imprinting?

-Q: What do the cranes at ICF eat?
+Q: What do the cranes at the International Crane Foundation eat?

-At ICF, cranes eat “crane chow”, a special blend of soy, alfalfa, fish, and corn meal, with a special vitamin supplement.
-All species get the same diet, although protein content changes with the season and the bird’s age.
+Our cranes eat “crane chow,” a special blend of soy, alfalfa, fish and cornmeal, with a special vitamin supplement.
+All species get the same diet, although protein content changes with the season and the birds’ ages.
 Breeding females also get calcium chips in spring to help with eggshell formation, and all the cranes get shelled corn in winter, to provide extra carbohydrates.

 Q: Do cranes cause crop damage?

 Yes, on occasion they will.
 In Wisconsin, cranes may cause crop damage in corn and potato fields, where the birds may feed on newly sprouted corn plants or maturing potato tubers.
-Members of the ICF Field Ecology Department are involved in a long-term study of crop depredation in a study area located near Briggsville, Wisconsin.
-ICF researchers are working with local farmers to develop a substance to put on corn kernels that will taste bad to cranes, with the hope that this will deter them from feeding in treated fields.
+Our North America Program is involved in a long-term study of crop depredation in a study area located near Briggsville, Wisconsin.
+Our team is working with local farmers to develop a substance – known by the trade name Avipel – to put on corn kernels that will taste bad to cranes.
+Our research has shown that Avipel will deter cranes from feeding on corn seeds in treated fields.
 Farmers throughout the world are faced with this challenge, and solutions developed in Wisconsin may be useful for farmers in other countries.

 Q: Do chicks know how to eat when they are hatched?

 No. In the wild, crane chicks follow their parents and are fed by them.
 Chicks peck food from their parents’ beaks.
 When the crane chicks are two to three months old, they are very independent, pecking and probing on their own, and finding food items by trial and error.
 Occasionally, the parents may still present new food items to the chicks.
-Feeding the chick may help keep the bond between the chicks and parents strong during the migration and wintering season.
+Feeding the chick also may help keep the bond between the chicks and parents strong during migration and the chick’s first winter.

 Q: What do wild chicks eat?

-Crane chicks eat mostly insects during the spring, since their fast growth requires high-protein foods.
-Later in the summer, they will begin to feed on larger animals along with roots and tubers.
+Crane chicks eat mostly insects during the spring since their fast growth requires high-protein foods.
+Later in the summer, they will begin to feed on small mammals and amphibians, along with roots and tubers.